-The Assessment & Accountability Office acts on behalf of the Chief Education Officer to review research and data use proposals from researchers and investigators.
+The Assessment & Accountability Office acts on behalf of the Superintendent to review research and data use proposals from researchers and investigators.
 There is no right to access U-46 students, staff, or data for research purposes.
 Access may be granted when determined to be in the best interest of the District.
 If access is granted, the researcher may only access schools, students, staff, and data relevant to the research as approved in the Research and Data Use Application.

 Principles/Criteria for Review